Chartres, France - General Travel Information

 Boulevard de la Courtille

-Maison Saint Yves offers simple lodging with private baths in a former seminary building.
-Individuals on retreat or groups can stay here.
+Hotel Hotellerie Saint Yves offers simple lodging with private baths in a former seminary building.
+Individuals on retreat or groups can stay here; the price is very reasonable for a hotel a around 100 meters from the cathdral.

 Chartres Cathedral Tours